MariaZahid62/FundFlow/README.md

 ## ✅ Solution

 **FundFlow** automates and organizes the entire donation pipeline:
-- Records donors and donations with proper categorization
+- Records donors and donations with proper categorisation
 - Tracks monetary and non-monetary contributions
 - Summarizes donation totals per cause
 - Ranks top donors for transparency and motivation